 Who wants to live to old age when it’s hard to lift your arms above your head, or when walking downstairs is a nightmare?
 We need to look after our ability to undertake basic daily chores as they promote independence, no matter what age we are.
 Both yoga and Pilates will help in this respect.
 Read on to find out the difference between yoga and pilates when it comes to being more flexible…

-Yoga is particularly effective for spinal stretching and maintaining good circulation through the spinal chord.
+Yoga is particularly effective for spinal stretching and maintaining good circulation through the spinal cord.
 Strengthening your body’s core should be something we all aim for.

 If we don’t look after the core muscles that protect our spine, then we may well start to feel the effects of osteoporosis and general back problems.
 This is ironic because we are obsessed with our body shape, but rarely think about our skeletons.
 Obviously with age, bone density is lost.
 So what can be done?

 Yoga will help to gently stretch and twist to help this.
 It may even help you gain bone density in the long term.
 The key is less emphasis on cardiovascular workouts.
 But don’t be fooled, it’s no walk in the park.
 But never fear, both Yoga and Pilates are eminently do-able!

 Many people commence both exercise systems in their middle years knowing that they can manage, and push themselves as they improve.

 Pilates is a complete system of exercises.
 The aim is also to build body core strength.
 When you begin to balance, stretch and breath effectively, the differences can be profound.

 We all laugh off ‘senior moments’ when we get to the top of the stairs and have no idea why.
 We also have difficulty recalling the most obvious name, place, film or book title.

 Sometimes we think we are having problems remembering things, but it can actually be about stress.
 Yoga and Pilates allows everyone the precious space to be in the moment and relieve feelings of stress.